vishwa-uber/cadence/docs/howtos/setup-cadence-locally-with-replication.md

 6. Register a global domain that has multiple clusters enabled using the cadence CLI, so that it's worklows will be replicated across clusters:
-   `./cadence --env development --domain test-domain domain register --gd true --clusters cluster0,cluster1`
+   `./cadence --domain test-domain domain register --gd true --clusters cluster0,cluster1`

-7. Start and test workflows as needed and failover the domain to make another cluster active with a command such as this: `./cadence --env development --domain test-domain domain update --ac cluster1`
+7. Start and test workflows as needed and failover the domain to make another cluster active with a command such as this: `./cadence --domain test-domain domain update --ac cluster1`